Should you be unable to find what you're looking for, please send an e-mail to firstname.lastname@example.org

 No persons under the age of 18 are permitted to gamble.

-In order to eradicate any confusion in Playbet’s existing terms and conditions and also to ensure that Playbet’s terms and conditions are user friendly and easily understood by our customers Playbet has re-drafted its terms and conditions which will regulate all Playbet’s betting transactions with its customers effective from the 1st November 2015.
+In order to eradicate any confusion in Playbet’s existing terms and conditions and also to ensure that Playbet’s terms and conditions are user friendly and easily understood by our customers Playbet has re-drafted its terms and conditions which will regulate all Playbet’s betting transactions with its customers effective from the 10th of October 2018.
 Playbet’s customers are requested to familiarise themselves with these terms and conditions and should you not accept these will regulate betting transactions between Playbet and its customers then Playbet’s customers should not engage in future betting transactions with Playbet.”

 INTERNET TERMS AND CONDITIONS OF PLAYBET (PTY) LTD (“PLAYBET”)